mm06369/mm06369/README.md

 ## 💼 My Professional Journey

 I have worked as a mobile app developer at [Q-Solutions](https://q-sols.com/), and as a wordpress developer at [K Business Solutions](https://www.kbizzsolutions.com/).
+Currently, I am working as a frontend engineer at [dubizzle](https://uae.dubizzle.com/) UAE.

 ## 📫 How to Reach Me